 Here are a few points to know before you join us:

 - Dinner begins at 5:30 and lasts until 6:30

 - Small groups, Youth, Sugarloaf Kids, and Worship Team all kick off at 6:30.
 Thus, there is more for you to experience than a meal.
 If you are looking for a way to connect, Wednesday Nights may just be a perfect gateway.
 Learn more below...

 - Adult Entrée $6.00, Kids Entrée $3.00 per child fifth grade and under.

-- Reservations are taken each week on the Keep In Touch Card during worship or by calling the church office at 678-684-6000.
-The deadline for your reservation is noon on Tuesday.
+- Reservations are strongly encouraged and are taken each week on the Keep In Touch Card during worship or by calling the church office at 678-684-6000.
+The deadline for your reservation is noon on Monday.

 Acts 2: 42-47 states:

 The believer devoted themselves to the apostles' teaching, to the community, to their shared meals, and to their prayers.
 A sense of awe came over everyone.
 God performed many wonders and sign through the apostles.
 All the believers were united and shared everything.
 They would sell pieces of property and possessions and distribute the proceeds to everyone who needed them.
 Every day, they met together in the temple and ate in their homes.
 They shared food with gladness and simplicity, They praised God and demonstrated God's goodness to everyone.
 The Lord added daily to the community those who were being saved.
 (Common English Version)